 Interactive artwork

-Students can create interactive artwork by coding.
+We can create interactive artwork by coding.
 We use ‘pen’ blocks in Scratch to create drawing and stamping sprites, playing with shapes, colours, and geometries.
 We create spirography with Turtle or bouncing shape animations with Python.
 Interactive artwork takes art to the next level by allowing users to interact with art in real-time.

 Music app

 Students can build a music game where you can play musical instruments and create music.
-A student team presented their music app game at the Ashgrove Demo Day in 2016.
+A team presented their music app game at the Ashgrove Demo Day in 2016.
 The team even added artistic effects and made the instrument sprites change costumes when you play it.
 With coding you can be creative, musical and expressive.

 Ballet practice app